Numbness after head injury can cause a complete loss of feeling or a burning, prickling sensation in various parts of your body.

 2. Electrical Stimulation (e-stim)

-Electrical stimulation is another treatment option that may decrease numbness after a head injury.
-E-stim is a popular therapy that involves electrical impulses delivered to your muscles through adhesive electrodes placed on your skin.
+Electrical stimulation (e-stim) is another treatment option that may reduce numbness after head injury.
+E-stim is a popular form therapy that involves sending electrical impulses to the affected muscles through adhesive electrodes placed on the skin.
+E-stim can also encourage neuroplasticity and help improve muscle movement after a TBI.

-When to Seek Help for Numbness After Head Injury
+When to Seek Urgent Care After Head Injury

 - Severe headache